DynamicalSystemsGroup/bdp-lib/Research Notes/WIP AI for BDP.md

 ![TestGen-LLM-Figure1](Assets/TestGen-LLM-Figure1.png)
 - "Any code that does not build is immediately discarded and thereby removed from further consideration."
     - This is similar to automatically discarding/failing any code which does not compile given bdp-lib restrictions
+- "Different LLMs have different strengths.
+Even the same LLM can produce multiple candidate solutions for a given prompt.
+As our results show, although some prompts, parameters and underlying LLM technologies perform better than others for a given test class, each combination tends to contribute uniquely to the overall number of test cases found (See Section 3.3).
+It is therefore highly advantageous to formulate the problem in such a way that it is amenable to an ensemble-style learning approach [11].
+In such an ensemble approach, the best aspects of many LLMs, their prompts and parameters, can also be combined to give an overall improvement recommendation."
+    - Ensemble methods may prove worth investigating for our purposes

+## Application to AI for BDP

+### Filtering System

+- Similar to the paper, we can adopt a filtering system that fails at different stages if:
+    - The JSON code is not written correctly
+    - Any of the JSON does not pass the JSON validation of bdp-lib
+    - After validation if the project does not load because of errors like multiple inputs into the same port for a system
+    - Final human evaluation for correctness
+        - This may be better formulated as a score of how accurate the model is
+- Likely we want a pipeline formulated in a similar way to the figure presented where we have LLMs produce the data then filter in batches

+### LLM Creation

+- An offline LLM would be ideal but might be better taken care of in the future
+- Ensemble LLMs are a possible extension to use similar to the paper
+- Following the dual purpose methodology of evaluation then deployment followed by the paper makes sense